 Conservatories/porches

 Repair category 2

-Notes The conservatory is of an older design and of lightweight construction.
-General deterioration is noted.
-Regular maintenance is anticipated as polycarbonate roof coverings are not robust.
+Notes The conservatory is of an older design and wear and tear is noted, including some failed window units.
+Regular maintenance is anticipated.
+Polycarbonate roof coverings are not robust.

 Communal areas

 Repair category -

 Notes None.